Euro weakness, exports lift southern Europe car output

 Some of the currency boost will be offset as FCA also sells U.S.-made vehicles in Europe.
 However, the company, which still relies on North America for more than half its profits, will also gain by converting dollars from U.S. sales into euros for reporting purposes, analysts said.

 Other manufacturers are also stepping up production in southern Europe.
-Last month, Ford (F.N) announced the final part of a 2.3 billion euro (1.7 billion pounds) expansion of its Spanish operations to boost capacity to 450,000 vehicles a year.
+Last month, Ford announced the final part of a 2.3 billion euro ($2.6 billion) expansion of its Spanish operations to boost capacity to 450,000 vehicles a year.

 The investments will allow Ford to build six different model lines, up from four now, and expand exports outside Europe, including shipments of Transit Connect compact vans to the United States, a company spokesman said.